 You may need to install the

-zip command tool first if it is not available on your server.
+zip command tool first if it is unavailable on your server.

 The command line will check whether the